TheAlexDev23/TheAlexDev23/README.md

 ## Other things about myself
 - I know a bit of everything (from mobile to desktop frameworks, from low to high level).
 And I have issues concentrating on one topic 🥲
 - I enjoy using open source software.
-- I’m interested in Game development, Web Development and Computer Science.
+- I’m interested in Linux, Game development, Web Development and Computer Science.
 - If you wish to reach me, email to: thealexdev23@gmail.com or thealexdev@protonmail.com

 ## Stats